Corporation Tax: How and when to pay

-This article provides an overview of how to pay your Corporation Tax to HMRC.
+An overview of how and when to pay your Corporation tax to HMRC

 When is Corporation Tax due?

-You must pay your Corporation Tax nine months and one day after the end of your accounting period.
+You must pay your Corporation Tax 9 months and 1 day after the end of your accounting period if your taxable profits are under £1.5 million.

 Filing your Company Tax Return (CT600)